mesosphere/cake-builder/README.md

 * `parent` - ID of another image in this build which is used as a parent of an image in `FROM` statement
 * `extra_files` - list of additional files and folders to be included in checksum (files and folders from the same directory where an image-specific `Dockerfile.template` is located are included by default)
+* `exclude_files` - list of additional files and folders to be excluded from the checksum (this can be used for e.g. ignoring static resources mounted via symlinks)
 * `properties` - map of properties used for mustache templating to replace variables in `Dockerfile.template`

 Example: